-The Upper Colorado River Commission has continued its interest and involvement in the Colorado River Basin salinity problem.
-The Commission staff has worked with representatives of the Commission's member States, particularly the Colorado River Basin Salinity Control Forum, which is composed of representatives from the seven Colorado River Basin States.
-The Forum has developed water quality standards, including a plan of implementation, to meet the Environmental Protection Agency Regulation (40 CFR Part 120 Water Quality Standards-Colorado River System: Salinity Control Policy and Standards Procedures).

-Section 303 of the Clean Water Act requires that water quality standards be reviewed from time to time and at least once during each three-year period.
-The Forum, in 2017, reviewed the existing State-adopted and Environmental Protection Agency-approved numeric salinity criteria and found no reason to recommend changes for the three Lower Basin mainstem stations which are as follows:
+The Upper Colorado River Commission has continued its interest and involvement in the Colorado River Basin salinity control efforts.
+The Commission staff has worked with representatives of the Commission's member States, particularly through the Colorado River Basin Salinity Control Forum, which is composed of representatives from the seven Colorado River Basin States.
+The Forum has developed water quality standards, including a plan of implementation, to meet Clean Water Act requirements.
+Section 303 of the Clean Water Act requires that water quality standards be reviewed at least once during each three-year period.
+In 2020, the Forum reviewed the existing State-adopted and Environmental Protection Agency-approved numeric salinity criteria and found no reason to recommend changes for the three Lower Basin mainstem stations which are as follows: